pyrocko/grond/docs/source/config/targets/index.rst

 Targets
 =======

-**Targets** are generic data representations, derived or postprocessed from observables or synthesised data.
-A target can be, a filtered waveform, a spectrum or InSAR displacement.
+**Targets** is what Grond tries to match: The misfit between an *observed* target and forward model is minimized.
+Targets are derived from observabled or synthesised data.
+A target can be, a filtered waveform, a spectrum, InSAR or GNSS displacement.
 Each target has properties which can be tuned.
-These can be frequency filters, selected observed components and essentially a Green's functions store which will modell the synthetics for a particular target.
+These can be frequency filters, selected observed components and essentially a Green's functions store which is responsible for the synthetics at a particular target.

-The waveform target groups can be combined to solve the inverse problem, leading to a joint optimisation from different data sources and observeables.
+Different ``TargetGroups`` can be combined to solve the inverse problem, leading to a joint optimisation from different data sources and observables.

 .. note ::

-    Weighting between targets is described in the :doc:`/method/index` section.
+    Weighting between different targets is described in the :doc:`/method/index` section.

 General ``Target`` configuration